operator-playground-io/Keycloak-Operator-tile/tutorials/create-realm.md

 ---
-title: Keycloak Instance Creation tutorial
+title: Create Keycloak Realm using Keycloak Admin Console
-description: This tutorial explains how create Instances for your Keycloak Operator.
+description: This tutorial explains how to create Keycloak Realm using Keycloak Admin Console
 ---